 St Nicholas’ Church is located on Church Street.
 For your SatNav: BH19 3AT

-You may have noticed the intricately-carved Celtic cross on your way to look at St Nicholas’ Church.
+You may notice the intricately-carved Celtic cross on your way to look at St Nicholas’ Church.

 Just like the church, the new cross stands on the site of an old Saxon predecessor.

-Erected in 1976, the cross was designed by a local stonemason who used locally quarried stone from nearby St Aldhelm’s Head.
+Erected in 1976, it was designed by a local stonemason who used locally-quarried stone from nearby St Aldhelm’s Head.